saurabhburnwal/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is the standard Rock-Paper-Scissors game made using JavaScript.
+This is a standard Rock-Paper-Scissors game made using JavaScript.